 A. The filing of returns and remittance of tax, including provisions concerning electronic funds transfer and electronic data interchange subject to reasonable exceptions determined by the centralized tax administrator.

-B. The determination of customer service addresses, consistent with federal and state law.
+- B. The determination of customer service addresses, consistent with federal and state law. - C. The interpretation or definition of any exemptions or exclusions from taxation granted by law.